zuozhenggh/learning-library/data-management-library/modern-data-warehouse/configure-integration/configure-integration-v2.md

     ![](./images/5.22a.png " ")

-**Note**: Secure copying the ADW wallet onto the ODI instance is one of the easiest ways in which you can make the credential file of an ADW available to ODI.
+**Note:** Secure copying the ADW wallet onto the ODI instance is one of the easiest ways in which you can make the credential file of an ADW available to ODI.
 This method works for any ADW instance regardless of whether it is in the same compartment as the ODI instance or not.
 We will show an even easier method in Step 5, but it is applicable only to the ADW instances that share the compartment with the ODI instance.

 ## **STEP 4:** Configure and run the integration

 1. Return to the **Designer** tab and click on the refresh button.
-A project name **EBS_ADWC_Data_Mgration** will appear.
+A project name **EBS_ADWC_Data_Migration** will appear.

     ![](./images/5.23.png " ")